kunle123-ui/kunle/Programs-&-Tools.md

 ### launcher

 The launcher application simplifies the distribution of multiple nodeos nodes across a LAN or a wider network.
 It can be configured via CLI to compose per-node configuration files, distribute these files securely amongst the peer hosts and then start up the multiple instances of nodeos.

-### snapshot

-A submodule referencing `EOSIO/genesis` repository that contains a nodejs application for generating a snapshot from crowdsale contract, a web GUI for configuring a genesis block and other genesis related tools.

 ## Tools